spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_tuning.md

 sudo service zabbix-server start
 ```

 The utilization of the trapper data collector was in 100% also.
+(We had 0% since 10051 was exhausted)

 After I found this post, I have checked with my team, and they have confirmed that our DNS was down.